rahulj51/geschichte/README.md

 Unlike full-featured git clients, Geschichte focuses specifically on **single-file history exploration**.
 It's designed for developers who want to quickly understand how a particular file changed over time, not for managing branches, commits, or other git operations.
 Think of it as a specialized tool that does one thing exceptionally well: showing you the story of your file.

+Geschichte is not meant to replace your favorite git tools.
+Instead, it complements them by providing a fast, focused way to explore file history directly in your terminal.
+Geschichte is a read-only client for git history, allowing you to view and understand changes without the overhead of a full git client.

 I wrote this because I was badly missing this feature in 'Zed', my primary IDE.
 Geschichte can be opened in a terminal window in your favorite IDE.

 ### Screenshots